Heller opposes BLM fire station

 Heller has been watching the situation since BLM proposed the complex in February, he said.

 Supervisors passed a resolution opposing the complex Thursday.
 Residents and supervisors say the complex would limit access to open space lands and doesn’t belong near a neighborhood of about 300 homes.

 BLM wants to build four buildings on seven to eight acres of its land at the base of the Prison Hill open space area, east of the intersection of South Edmonds Drive and Koontz Lane.
-The bureau would use the complex with the U.S. Forest Service for operations to fight seasonal wildfires in Northern Nevada.
+The bureau would use the complex with the U.S. Forest Service to fight seasonal wildfires in Northern Nevada.